The Right Way to Establish ITSM Accountability

-Setting concrete expectations can be handled in a similar manner to an SLA.
-Those with ownership over the performance of a specific metric can be given a measurable standard to tie their progress to increasing a system’s MTBF by a certain percentage each quarter, for example.
+Setting concrete expectations can be handled in a similar manner to a Service Level Agreement (SLA).
+Those with ownership over the performance of a specific metric can be given a measurable standard to tie their progress to increasing a system’s Mean Time Between Failures (MTBF) by a certain percentage each quarter, for example.
 Most importantly, individuals must know what the consequences of either meeting their targets or missing them will be, with a greater emphasis on rewards than disincentives.

 These arrangements can be revised in an agile fashion over time to adjust goals and accountability parameters in response to data and evolving business requirements.